University considers ‘mitigating’ 12 week semesters with alternative proposal - Honi Soit

 Student representatives and casual staff say they have not been consulted about the new proposal.

-Professor Pip Pattison, Deputy Vice Chancellor (Education) has proposed that the University retain 13 contact weeks a semester, but that week 13 become a revision week and that non-examination assessments be due during stuvac.
+Professor Pip Pattison, Deputy Vice Chancellor (Education) has proposed that the University retain 13 contact weeks a semester, but that Week 13 become a revision week and that non-examination assessments be due during STUVAC.

 Pattison will recommend to the Academic Board that for the 2022-2026 academic calendar, they choose between the new proposal (Option B) and the 12 week semester one (Option A), which has been met with overwhelming opposition from students and staff.
 An option to keep the existing structure is not included.